 - Avera Health program helps prevent physician burnout, build resilience, Catholic Health Association of the United States, 2017

-- Attain an administrative champion for ongoing support of program and budget.
+- Leadership at the top of the organization is essential.
+Designate an administrative champion for ongoing support of program and budget.

 Nurse practitioners and other advanced practice registered nurses